 Miscellaneous

 Assignments.
 Subject to Section 2.3 of this Agreement, either Party may assign or transfer any or all of its rights and/or obligations under this Agreement with the other Party’s prior written consent in accordance with Section 22.2 of the CAISO Tariff.
-Such consent shall not be withheld unreasonably. w Any such transfer or assignment shall be conditioned upon the successor in interest accepting the rights and/or obligations under this Agreement as if said successor in interest was an original Party to this Agreement.
+Such consent shall not be withheld unreasonably.
+Any such transfer or assignment shall be conditioned upon the successor in interest accepting the rights and/or obligations under this Agreement as if said successor in interest was an original Party to this Agreement.
 The Scheduling Coordinator may not assign this Agreement to an entity that is not party to the corresponding LTWTUCA for the long-term Wheeling Through Priority.

 Notices.
 Any notice, demand or request which may be given to or made upon either Party regarding this Agreement shall be made in accordance with Section 22.4 of the CAISO Tariff, provided that all references in Section 22.4 of the CAISO Tariff to Market Participants shall be read as a reference to the Scheduling Coordinator and references to the CAISO Tariff shall be read as references to this Agreement, and unless otherwise stated or agreed shall be made to the representative of the other Party indicated in Schedule 2.
 A Party must update the information in Schedule 2 of this Agreement as information changes.
 Such changes shall not constitute an amendment to this Agreement.